Price: $1,880Only 1 spot left! : $1,880 - Book now!

 Otago’s rare wildlife of seabirds and marine mammals ensures it is known as New Zealand’s ‘wildlife capital’.
 This flexible workshop in spring makes the most of the area’s spectacular coastal scenery and wildlife hotspots, just as the birds begin to nest.

-Join Richard Young and Trevor Penfold on a four-day wildlife photography workshop showcasing the best of Otago’s wildlife and coastal scenery.
-The area’s wildlife includes New Zealand sea lions and fur seals, as well as a host of rare bird species, such as the Yellow-eyed penguin, Northern Royal albatross and petrel, ensuring it is known as the country’s ‘wildlife capital’.
+Join Richard Young and Dave Buckton on a four-day wildlife photography workshop showcasing the best of Otago’s wildlife and coastal scenery.
+You will capture the area’s exceptional wildlife includes New Zealand sea lions and fur seals, as well as a host of rare bird species, such as the Yellow-eyed penguin, Northern Royal albatross and petrel.

 Maximum group size of 8.
 Groups of 3-4 will be led by only one tutor and groups of 5-8 will be led by two tutors.
 Limiting class sizes ensures we provide you with the best learning environment possible, including expert guidance, instruction and personal attention, according to your learning style.